Victoria (British TV series): Development

 The series was announced in September 2015, following Coleman's decision to leave Doctor Who to join the cast as Queen Victoria.
 Daisy Goodwin said in October 2016 that a Christmas special episode for the 2016 series had been proposed and was rejected by ITV; one was subsequently commissioned for 2017 after the rising ratings popularity for Victoria.

 In September 2016, ITV renewed Victoria for a second series, followed by a Christmas special.
 In December 2017, Victoria was renewed for a third series, with Coleman and Hughes set to return.
-Beyond the renewal, ITV administration reportedly expects Victoria to run for a total of six series, although whether Jenna Coleman will remain as the lead actress as the series moves into depicting Victoria's later years is uncertain.
-After the conclusion of the third series, Coleman stated that the programme will "take a break" while a fourth series was planned.
-In July 2021, ITV confirmed that there were no active plans for a fourth series.
+Beyond the renewal, ITV administration reportedly expects Victoria to run for a total of six series, although whether Jenna Coleman would remain as the lead actress as the series moves into depicting Victoria's later years was uncertain.
+After the conclusion of the third series, Coleman stated that the programme would "take a break" while a fourth series was planned.
+In July 2021, ITV stated "there are no plans presently to film Victoria, but that's not to say we won't revisit the series with the production team at a later date."

 Producers Mammoth Screen picked Screen Yorkshire's Church Fenton Studios which is in Tadcaster North Yorkshire, as the central base for the recreation of Buckingham Palace.
 Church Fenton Studios recently launched, so Victoria subsequently became the first production to film there.
 It is the first time Yorkshire has needed a large scale studio space to host a major drama.
 Mammoth Screen spent seven months filming the first series in Yorkshire.

 Filming

 Much of Victoria is filmed in Yorkshire.
 The interiors of Castle Howard double as Kensington Palace, Harewood House stands in for Buckingham Palace, with Bramham Park and Wentworth Woodhouse also being in use for both royal residences.
 Carlton Towers is in use as Windsor Castle, while Beverley Minster replaces Westminster Abbey.
 Other locations include Raby Castle, Allerton Castle, Newby Hall and Whitby West Pier.
 Church Fenton Studios, a converted aircraft hangar at Leeds East Airport near Selby, was in use to recreate some interiors of Buckingham Palace.
 Parts of Liverpool's Georgian quarter were used for exterior locations for the filming of the third series.

-Filming for the third series began in May 2018, after filming for The Cry, another series that Coleman starred in, commenced in Australia in February 2018, and concluded in May 2018, so that production on the third series of Victoria could commence.
+Filming for first series began in early 2016.
+The second series was filmed in early 2017 and the third series began filming in May 2018, after filming for The Cry, another series that Coleman starred in, commenced in Australia in February 2018, and concluded in May 2018, so that production on the third series of Victoria could commence.